yasirbhutta/yasirbhutta.github.io/google-workspace/docs/google-search.md

 2. [ ] Type math: followed by the equation
 3. [ ] Type the expression or equation directly
 4. [ ] Type solve: followed by the problem

+What is a search engine?
+A) A program that creates websites
+B) A tool to find information on the internet
+C) A software for sending emails
+D) A social media platform

+Here are some easier multiple-choice questions (MCQs) about search engines and Google Search suitable for beginners:

+1. What is a search engine?
+A) A program that creates websites
+B) A tool to find information on the internet
+C) A software for sending emails
+D) A social media platform

+Answer: B) A tool to find information on the internet

+2. What does Google do?
+A) Hosts websites
+B) Provides online shopping
+C) Searches for and displays web pages
+D) Creates videos

+Answer: C) Searches for and displays web pages

+3. Which of the following is a popular search engine?
+A) Facebook
+B) Google
+C) Instagram
+D) Twitter

+Answer: B) Google

+7. What does the "I'm Feeling Lucky" button do in Google?
+A) It takes you to a random website
+B) It shows you the first search result directly
+C) It provides related searches
+D) It changes the search language

+Answer: B) It shows you the first search result directly

 ## Exercises